-Elena (20s) is a recent graduate working as a PA in an international talent agency in the hope of learning the business and leveraging her contacts to pursue her creative endeavours.
+Elena (20s) is a recent graduate working as a PA in an international talent agency.
+She's hoping to learn the business and leverage her contacts to pursue her creative endeavours.
 By day she answers the phones, organises meetings, and updates schedules.
 But at night she gets to break out of her workplace persona and embraces her weirdest thoughts and quirks as she tries out her latest material at open-mic comedy gigs.